 Methods of payment

-The University will not accept cash for the payment of student tuition and compulsory fees.
+The University will not accept cash or cheques for the payment of student tuition and compulsory fees.
 Payments can be made using any of the following methods.

 The steps are: